MwaiBanda/Momentum/README.md

 # Momentum
 Multiplatform payments & sermon streaming apps(Android, iOS & iPadOS) for Momentum Church in Indiana.
 Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI & Jetpack Compose, the apps allow users to make payments to the church, stream past sermons, edit & update account information.
-Persists data locally with SQLDelight and Remote with Postgres via API.
+Persists data locally with SQLDelight and Remote with Postgres via a [Go backend](https://github.com/MwaiBanda/Momentum-Server).
 The apps are architected to emphasize code sharing between Android, iOS & iPadOS, so all core business logic written in the SDK, Android, iOS & iPadOS only contain presentation logic, viewmodels and tests.

 ### Download Via AppStore or PlayStore
 The app's are available for download on the app store & playstore for Android & iPhone